 “For a very long time I avoided it at all costs.”

 She was depressed.
 Stressed.
 Distressed.
 And a bit of a mess.
 She wasn’t yet at 300 pounds, but she could probably hit it with a well-aimed pebble thrown by a grubby hand.

 Change, said her little voice.
 Live.
 Choose something different.

 She listened.
 Her tiny voice of resilience grabbed her hand and hauled the rest of her to the gym for another attempt.
 She found a trainer.
 Brushed off some of life’s debris.
 Lost some weight.
 Lost some more weight.

-Then, thanks to her trainer Chris, she found Lean Eating.
+Then, thanks to her trainer Chris, she found Precision Nutrition Coaching.

 “I had made gains in strength and fitness and I was at a place I had never been before, but I felt ready for more,” she recalls.
 “My attitudes about food and fitness had changed significantly.
 I wanted to understand more about food and movement than I had ever before in my life.
 That magical switch and craving for more in my life was turned on.”

 “That summer in 2010, when Precision Nutrition Coaching registration opened, I remember sitting at my desk at work and just wanting to go for it.
 To make a conscious decision to put my health and my life first and see what I was really capable of.
 I was nervous.
 Nothing about undertaking Precision Nutrition Coaching fit with the person I was for my first thirty years on this planet.

 “It was scary, but I felt important enough to try.”